 If you’re feeling a bit overwhelmed by the breadth of choice - of quality, flavours and types of sparkling wine now available around the world, we’ve created a quick summary of some of the styles you might find – there really is a sparkling wine for any type of celebration.

-Indisputably, Champagne is the benchmark for sparkling wine.
+Indisputably the benchmark for sparkling wine.
 So much so, that many people use Champagne as a catch-all term for all forms of bubbly.
-To be called Champagne, however, a wine must meet strict criteria; such as coming from the Champagne region in Northern France and being made using the traditional method.
-Champagne is typically made from a blend of Chardonnay, Pinot Noir and Meunier.
+To be called Champagne, however, a wine must meet strict criteria; such as coming from this specific region in Northern France and being made using the traditional method.
+This is typically made from a blend of Chardonnay, Pinot Noir and Meunier.
 The vast majority is made in a non-vintage style, meaning that the base wine is made from grapes grown in more than one vintage.

-Champagnes tend to have high acidity, with a range of flavours and aromas including citrus and stone fruit.
-Champagne is premium and typically expensive, though there are a range of styles made across the category.
+These wines tend to have high acidity, with a range of flavours and aromas including citrus and stone fruit.
+It is premium and typically expensive, though there is a range of styles made across the category.
 Non-vintage wines are usually the least expensive and tend to show fresh fruit and citrus characters.
 Vintage Champagnes, made only in the best years, are usually more complex, combining pronounced apple and citrus-fruit flavours with notes of nuts and honey from bottle age.
 Vintage Champagne is made in very small quantities and can command very high prices.

 Keen to learn more about both still and sparkling wines?
 Continue your journey of exploration with our Level 2 Award in Wines.